 WHAT YOU'LL DO

-There is currently one full time, tenure-track position at Moorpark College that will begin during the Spring 2023 semester.
+There are currently two full time, tenure-track positions at Moorpark College that will begin during the Fall 2023 semester.

 Please note that all academic employees of the District are scheduled depending upon staffing needs as defined within the terms of the VCCCD/AFT Agreement.
 Nontraditional assignments such as evening, weekend, or off-site assignments may be made with consent of faculty member, management or when special conditions exist on a campus as defined.